leo-alvarenga/lhelper/README.md

 ## Installation

+1. Clone this repo
+2. Customize _lstatus_ to your liking
-Clone this repo, customize it and install it with `sudo make install`.
-Future installations should be done with `sudo make clean install`.
+3. Install it with `sudo make install`

+- Future installations should be done with `sudo make clean install`;
+- To uninstall _lstatus_, run `sudo make clean` and delete your local repo

 ## Usage